dickravison/aws-sftp-ha/README.md

 * test
 ```

-You can then specify the tfvars when running plan and apply while in each workspace and this will deploy separate environments within the same account using the same codebase.
+You can then specify the tfvars when running `terraform plan` and `terraform apply` while in each workspace and this will deploy separate environments within the same account using the same codebase.

 ```
 $ terraform workspace select beta